wp-plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 8.0 =
+Added the functionality of auto set featured images for new posts based on user defined rules and a new sub menu page 'Default Images'

 = 7.0 =
 Added: new top level menu item, column for featured images in lists of posts, options page